Continual Lie algebras determined by chain complexes: The algebra of differential relations from a chain complex

-Similar relations applies among other elements $\alpha_i^{(K_i)}$.
-The sequence of relations \eqref{ogromno} cancels when one of relations \eqref{condi1}--\eqref{condi2} or \eqref{rel2}--\eqref{rel3} for a sequence of pairs of equations is not fulfilled.
-The natural grading for $\mathcal G(\Theta_{(n(i))})$ is given by the condition that both sides of differential relations in \eqref{ogromno} belong to the same chain complex space. \begin{remark} In this paper we consider the simplest form \eqref{complex} of a complex.
-In general, for more complicated actions of $\delta$, such that
+The sequence of relations \eqref{ogromno} cancels when one of relations \eqref{condi1}-\eqref{condi2} or \eqref{rel2}-\eqref{rel3} for a sequence of pairs of equations is not fulfilled.
+The natural grading is given by the condition that both sides of relations in \eqref{ogromno} belong to the same chain complex space.
+In this paper we consider the simplest form \eqref{complex} of a complex.
+In general, for more complicated actions of $\delta$, such that $\delta(i): C(i) \to C(i+k(i))$, where $k(i)$ depends on $i\in \Z$ (see, e.g., \cite{Huang} for non-trivial actions of certain $\delta$ operators among chain complex spaces for vertex algebras.
+Consideration of such complexes will be given by the author in another article).
+The corresponding relations as well as compatibility relations could be different from \eqref{ogromno}

-where $k(i)$ depends on $i\in \Z$ (see, e.g., \cite{Huang} for non-trivial actions of certain $\delta$ operators among chain complex spaces for vertex algebras.
-Consideration of such complexes will be given by the author elsewhere). corresponding differential relations as well as compatibility relations could be different from \eqref{ogromno} \end{remark} As an upshot, the orthogonality condition \eqref{ortho} for all choices of $n_0$, $n \in \Z$, and the conditions \eqref{rel2}--\eqref{rel3}, applied to the chain complex \eqref{complex} bring about the structure of a graded algebra with differential relations \eqref{ogromno} with respect to the multiplication \eqref{prodcond}.
+As an upshot, the orthogonality condition \eqref{ortho} for all choices of $n_0$, $n \in \Z$, and the conditions \eqref{rel2}-\eqref{rel3}, applied to the chain complex \eqref{complex} bring about the structure of a graded algebra with relations \eqref{ogromno} with respect to the multiplication \eqref{prodcond}.
 As we can see, the system of relations \eqref{ogromno} has a tree structure.
 "Left" and "right" directions have a mixture of dependent elements.
 Let us denote $n(i)= n_i^{(K_i)}$.
-For $n_0$, $n\in \Z$, let $I(n_0, n)$ be the set of sequences of indexes $(n(i))$, $i\ge 0$, marking all paths $(K_i)$ in the tree structure of \eqref{ogromno}, describing "left" or "right" choice at each point.
-Let

-be the space of all sequences over the tree graph for a complex \eqref{complex}.
+For $n_0$, $n\in \Z$, let $I(n_0, n)$ be the set of sequences of indices $(n(i))$, $i\ge 0$, marking all paths $(K_i)$ in the tree structure of \eqref{ogromno}, describing "left" or "right" choice at each point.
+Let $I= \bigcup\limits_{n_0, n \in \Z} \; I(n_0, n)$, be the space of all sequences over the tree graph for a complex \eqref{complex}.
 Denote by $I_0 \subset I$ the subset of such paths that include pairs of independent elements only.
-Then we are able to single out generators and commutation relations of a a generalization of an ordinary Lie algebra with a continual space of roots, (see subsection \eqref{continual} \cite{sv1}).
+Then we are able to single out generators and commutation relations of a Lie algebra with a continual space of roots, (see subsection \eqref{continual} and \cite{sv1}).